I Shall Not Pass This Way Again

 By Eva Rose York

-I shall not pass this way again—
+I shall not pass this way again,

-Although it bordered be with flowers,
+Although it was bordered by flowers,

 Although I rest in fragrant bowers,